andraugust/andraugust.github.io/quantum-2.md

 $$

-This is the general solution of the SE for a free particle.
+This is the general solution to the SE for a free particle.

 At this point it's reasonable to ask why there are any dynamics at all given there are no forces.
 The reason is that the wavefunction is a sum of plane waves $$\exp i(kx-\omega t)$$ weighted by the amount of each wave in the initial state $$\bar \psi(p,0)$$.
-Each wave moves at a different speed, called its phase velocity, and so the shape of the initial wavefunction changes over time, creating dynamics.
+Each wave moves at a different speed, called its phase velocity, and this causes the shape of the wavefunction to change over time.
+If instead the phase waves all moved at the same speed then the initial wavefunction shape would be preserved.

-The speed of each wave is defined by
+The speed of each phase wave is given by

 $$